KanjiuAkuma/UltimateWallpaper-2.0/README.md

 <p>Pressing alt while draggin a value decreases the step size</p>
 <p>Text fields are only applied if you press enter.</p>

+# Steam Workshop
+If you installed the Wallpaper via the Steam workshop everything above applies.
+The main difference here is that steam will automatically 'install' the Wallpaper and run the right file if you activate it.
+To use the editor or you can just right click the icon in Wallpaper Engine and select 'Open In Explorer'.
+This will open the folder containing the wallpaper as well as the `Editor.exe`.
+Just run it (double click) and you will be presented with the standalone editor window.

 # Links